-BD 5 INFILL AND EXTENSION DEVELOPMENT
+BD 5 EXTENSION DEVELOPMENT

-- 1. Policy BD 5 aims to ensure that infill and extension development is supplementary to the use of the host building and that it maximises the preservation of gardens for the health and wellbeing of current and future occupiers. - 2.
-It additionally aims to guard against erosion of the Area's total garden space. - 3.
-A number of planning permissions have been granted for development whose function is not supplementary to the use of the existing residence, notably: - 2011/5264/P: Erection of brick outbuilding in rear garden for use as yoga studio (granted 19-12-2011) - 2015/5681/P: Erection of single storey outbuilding in rear garden for use as a dog grooming salon (granted 23-02-2016). - 4.
+- 1. Policy BD 5 aims to ensure that extension development is supplementary to the use of the host building and that it maximises the preservation of gardens for the health and wellbeing of current and future occupiers. - 2.
+The Redington Frognal Conservation Area is unique in Camden in benefitting from properties with large gardens, generally increasing in size with proximity to Hampstead Heath. - 3.
+This policy additionally aims to guard against erosion of the Area's total garden space and, in accordance with paragraph 175 of the NPPF, it seeks to encourage "opportunities to incorporate biodiversity improvements in and around developments especially where this can secure measurable net gains for biodiversity." - 4.
+A number of planning permissions have been granted for development whose function is not supplementary to the use of the existing residence, notably: - 2011/5264/P: Erection of brick outbuilding in rear garden for use as yoga studio (granted 19-12-2011) - 2015/5681/P: Erection of single storey outbuilding in rear garden for use as a dog grooming salon (granted 23-02-2016). - 5.
 The policy establishes standards for the size and impact of extension and infill developments.

-BD 5 Infill and Extension Development
+BD 5 Extension Development

-- i.
-Infill developments and extensions will be required to preserve and enhance the Plan Area and its gardens, in order to contribute to the Area's green space. - Extensions must remain subservient to the host building and must have a character, scale and massing that adheres to Policy BD 4 Design Codes for Development Sites, Including New Buildings, Extensions and Alterations. - iii Side extensions, including the enlargement of garages and side porches, will only be permitted if they reflect the rhythm, punctuation and symmetry of the street scene, and are in accordance with the Policy BD 4 Design Codes for Development Sites, Including New Buildings, Extensions and Alterations.
-They will not be permitted where they risk starting or forming a terrace from existing detached or semi-detached houses. - New extensions to residential buildings can be welcome, if they do not reduce the unbuilt area of the land plot by more than 15%, compared with the unbuilt area of the land plot as at 1 July 1948, or when the building was first constructed (if after 1 July 1948).
+New extensions to residential buildings can be welcome, if they do not reduce the unbuilt area of the land plot by more than 15%, compared with the unbuilt area of the land plot as at 1 July 1948, or when the building was first constructed (if after 1 July 1948).
 Alternatively, the footprint of the proposed extension, together with the existing building, must not aggregate to more than 50% of the total area of each land plot, according to whichever measure consumes the least rear garden space.